2022 Italian Open – Men's singles

 Novak Djokovic defeated Stefanos Tsitsipas in the final, 6–0, 7–6(7–5) to win the men's singles tennis title at the 2022 Italian Open.
 It was his sixth Italian Open title and record-extending 38th Masters 1000 title overall.
 Djokovic did not lose a set during the tournament, and won his 1000th ATP Tour-level career match against Casper Ruud in the semifinals.

 Rafael Nadal was the defending champion, but lost in the third round to Denis Shapovalov.
+Despite Nadal’s early exit, Djokovic extended their streak, which started in 2004, to 18 consecutive years with either Nadal or himself in the Rome final.

-Djokovic and Daniil Medvedev were in contention for the ATP No. 1 singles ranking.
+Djokovic and Daniil Medvedev were in contention for the world No. 1 singles ranking.
 Djokovic retained the top position by reaching the semifinals.

 Seeds

 The top eight seeds received a bye into the second round.